hyakumori/crm/README.md

 The `returnLayerLabel` function must also be modified.
 This is currently on Line 443.
 Here, the string that you wish to be seen by the client must be added.
 For example, the `std` base layer is named `標準地図` on line 449.

+## Geoserver

+If new layers are added to the geoserver, you will need to also add them in `MapContainer.vue`.
+Modifying the base layers and raster layers, as noted above, should be enough to get you started.

+Also note that if you change any of the currently default layer names, you may need to change the layer identifications in the `rasterLayers` variable.
+For example, if you changed the layer `"red"` to something other than `"raster:赤色立体図データ"`, you would have to change that line of code to match what the new layer name is.